samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 At this point, you can open the project in your favorite editor.
 I'm using [Visual Studio Code](https://code.visualstudio.com/); while it's generally pretty awesome as an editor, it's particularly great at working with TypeScript and is a perfect fit for this project.

-Looking at the file system, we're mainly going to be concerned with the `src` folder, as it's where all of our components, service classes and templates are going to live and will contain the bulk of our code.
-We are going to dip our toes into a a couple of other places along the way though, primarily:
+Looking at the file system, we're mainly going to be concerned with the `src` folder, as it's where all of our components, service classes, and templates are going to live and will contain the bulk of our code.
+We will, however, dip our toes into a couple of other places along the way, primarily:

 * We're going to add a custom TypeScript definition file for [The Movie DB library](https://npmjs.org/package/moviedb-promise) we'll be using, which will help us out a lot with using certain types.
 These live in the `custom_typings` folder
 * We're going to add a [Bootstrap 4 skin](https://bootswatch.com/darkly/) into the `index.ejs` file, which is essentially the wrapping HTML for our entire application
 * We'll be adding some environment variables into the files in the `aurelia_project/environments` directory, allowing us to customize values for the different environments you might want to deploy to

-At it's core though, it has all the files you'd expect for a Node/Webpack project; there is a `package.json` file to manage dependencies, and a `webpack.config.js` file to configure your build.
+At its core though, it has all the files you'd expect for a Node/Webpack project; there is a `package.json` file to manage dependencies, and a `webpack.config.js` file to configure your build.
 The build configuration is one of the more advanced ones you'll come across — we only need to make a very minor change to it as part of this tutorial — but it can be changed if you so wish.

 One thing I would like you to do is remove the `test` folder.
 While I'm an avid fan of unit testing, it's not something we'll cover as part of this tutorial.
 Therefore, if you don't remove this folder, you'll find that as you progress through the article, you will hit more and more issues with your unit tests failing as they run automatically whenever Webpack is invoked.